Lenormju/europython2026-recap/README.md

 * Nikita Karamov - Should you trust Trusted Publishing?
 * William Woodruff - Securing Python for the next decade
 * Hynek Schlawack - Design Pressure: The Invisible Hand That Shapes Your Code
+* Paul Everitt - Was, Is, Will Be: Python History, Software Engineering, And AI Our Way

 Talks I'd like to watch in replay: